[8 Ways] How to Fix BitLocker Is Not Showing in Windows 11?

 5 mins read

 If you can’t find BitLocker on your Windows PC, you’re not alone.
-Many users have reported that BitLocker is not showing in Windows 11, making it difficult to encrypt or unlock their drives.
+Many Windows 11 users run into this issue, which makes it hard to encrypt or unlock their drives.

 bitlocker is not showing in windows 11